doganulus/reelay/docs/index.md

 * Simple but non-restrictive user interface
 * Available for C++, Python, and the command line

-## Reelay Expression Format
+## Rye Format

 Reelay reads executable specifications written in plain text and verifies at runtime that the system does what those specifications describe.
-In order to construct runtime monitors automatically, those specifications must follow some basic syntax rules, called Reelay Expression (RYE) format.
-See [RYE reference](rye.md) for more details.
+In order to construct runtime monitors automatically, those specifications must follow some basic syntax rules, called Reelay Expression (Rye) format.
+See [Rye format reference](rye.md) for more details.

 ## Get Started